sprintly/Sprintly-GitHub/README.md

 	Hook was updated at <home directory>/.sprintly/commit-msg

 This will automatically update the hook for all repositories in which you have the hook installed.

+#Changing the Configuration

+If, at some point, you wish to change your configuration (you get a new username, API key, or wish to change the default product), type `sprintly --update-config`.
+Pro tip: you don't have to re-type everything just to change your API Key.
+Simple press enter to keep the old version of any individual item:

+	$ sprintly --update-config
+	Updating config...
+Press enter to accept default value shown in brackets.
+	Enter sprint.ly username (email) [user@company.com]:
+	Enter sprint.ly API Key [3536bae19bacd16831fb5100b13e34d2]: 5c11931f26b4c5f6a435983d1a734839
+	Enter default sprint.ly product id (117 - Company, 129 - Secret):
+	Configuration successfully updated.

 #Sample Output

 Let's run through a few examples of how to take advantage of this tool.